lsst-uk/lsst-ir-fusion/readme.md

 For many purposes we would like to have a single catalogue.
 We merge bands and patches together and conduct all field diagnostics in DMU5.

+## Running using BPS
+To run at scale jobs must be run using the batch processing system.
+To do this using Slurm the [gen3_workflow](https://github.com/LSSTDESC/gen3_workflow/tree/master/python/desc/gen3_workflow) code must be installed.

 ---